AC Cars: AC (Acedes) Ltd.

 Selwyn Edge bought the company outright for £135,000 in 1927 and re-registered it as AC (Acedes) Ltd., but sales, which had been falling, continued to decline.
 The company was caught by the crash of 1929 and went into voluntary liquidation.

 Production ceased for a time, and the company was sold to the Hurlock family who ran a successful haulage business.
 They wanted the High Street factory only as a warehouse (Ferry Works was not acquired), but allowed the service side of AC to continue.

 A single car was made for William Hurlock in 1930.
-He liked it and agreed to restart very limited production, mainly using components left over from previous models.
+He liked it and agreed to restart very limited production using components left over from previous models.

-An agreement was reached with Standard to supply new chassis, the ancient three-speed transaxle was replaced by a modern four-speed gearbox (built in unit with the engine), and by 1932 a new range of cars was finally launched.
-Production continued on this small scale, averaging less than 100 vehicles per year, until the outbreak of the Second World War in 1939.
+An agreement was reached with Standard to supply new chassis, the ancient three-speed transaxle was replaced by a modern four-speed gearbox (built in unit with the engine), and by 1932 a new range of cars was launched.
+Production continued on a small scale, averaging less than 100 vehicles per year, until the outbreak of the Second World War in 1939.
 The final pre-war car was delivered in June 1940, after which the factory was fully involved with war production.

 After the war, AC secured a large contract with the government to produce the fibreglass-bodied, single seat, Thundersley Invacar Type 57 invalid carriages with Villiers 2-stroke engines.
-The invalid carriages continued to be built until 1976 and were an important source of revenue to the company.
+The invalid carriages continued to be built until 1976 and were an important source of revenue for the company.